mui/mui-x/docs/data/date-pickers/getting-started/getting-started.md

 The Date and Time Pickers comes in two packages:

-- `@mui/x-date-pickers`, which is open-source contains all the components to edit a date and/or a time.
+- `@mui/x-date-pickers`, which is open-source and contains all the components to edit a date and/or a time.
-- `@mui/x-date-pickers-pro`, which is [commercially licensed](/x/introduction/licensing/#pro-plan) contains additional components to edit a range of date and/or time.
+- `@mui/x-date-pickers-pro`, which is [commercially licensed](/x/introduction/licensing/#pro-plan) and contains additional components to edit a range of date and/or time.

 ### Date library